 William Morris, Kelmscott blue and white china collection

-From top left: • Nine-bough square, • Kelmscott artichoke, • Early blue Longden, • William De Morgan flying foliage, • De Morgan blue scroll, • De Morgan foliage, upright, • Strawberry Thief- blue on white, • Medway (Tulip Vine), • Willow in blue, • Brother Rabbit, • 'The Hill' Fairy tale swans- one inch swans, • William De Morgan Happy Dragons, • Kelmscott swans- cobalt blue (other variations), • William De Morgan Happy Dragons, • Phillip Webb Red House Birds (Not all shown), • 'William De Morgan Ships, • Brother Rabbit, blue bird on white, • Columbine in blue and white, • Late Morris & Co. swans, • Lodden- indigo on white, • William Morgan De Birds and Beasts (Not all shown), • De Morgan ships and foliage (Not all shown), • May Morris flower pot, blue, • Birds and Betrayal- blue on white, • Birds and betrayal- white on blue, • Edward Detmold Aesop's Fables (Not all shown), • Early William Morris daisy in blue and white, • Brother Rabbit bird in white on Victorian Blue, • De Morgan Blue Weavers.
+From top left: • Nine-bough square, • Kelmscott artichoke, • Early blue Longden (three variations), • William De Morgan flying foliage, • De Morgan blue scroll, • De Morgan foliage, upright, • Strawberry Thief- blue on white, • Medway (Tulip Vine), • Willow in blue, • Brother Rabbit, • 'The Hill' Fairy tale swans- one inch swans, • William De Morgan Happy Dragons, • Kelmscott swans- cobalt blue (other variations), • William De Morgan Happy Dragons, • Phillip Webb Red House Birds (Not all shown), • 'William De Morgan Ships, • Brother Rabbit, blue bird on white, • Columbine in blue and white, • Late Morris & Co. swans, • Lodden- indigo on white, • William Morgan De Birds and Beasts (Not all shown), • De Morgan ships and foliage (Not all shown), • May Morris flower pot, blue, • Birds and Betrayal- blue on white, • Birds and betrayal- white on blue, • Edward Detmold Aesop's Fables (Not all shown), • Early William Morris daisy in blue and white, • Brother Rabbit bird in white on Victorian Blue, • De Morgan Blue Weavers.

 The Philip Webb Red House Birds and border tiles are shown on a white background.
 Both the borders and accent tiles are available with a white or cream background.
 Birds are available as individual tiles.